The Opioid Epidemic In Our Nation

 When a user turns to “heroin,” they may actually be getting a substance that includes mixes such as Fentanyl or Carfentanil which are known as even more deadly drugs.
 These two dangerous substances are being sold as heroin, but no one really knows the exact ingredients in a heroin baggy, which is why it is often lethal.
 Prescription Painkillers Are One Reason Heroin is the crisis it is today.

 Prescription painkillers are dangerous but they don’t have the same uncertainty as heroin when it comes to their ingredients.
-The FDA must approve prescription pills, so that means that each medication contains specific measurements of exact ingredients which are then labeled.
+The FDA must approve prescription pain pills, so that means that each medication contains specific measurements of exact ingredients which are then labeled.
 The overdose death tolls that are rising are from heroin batches that are mixes.
 Some of these deadly batches are mixed with substances like fentanyl.
 These are the overdose deaths that we are seeing as headline news.
 These cases also make clear that the chronic disease of addiction can affect any person in any walk of life.